 Studying delicate, organic samples typically requires analytical tools like X-ray crystallography, Cryo-EM, and NMR that only provide “snapshots” of real interactions.
-Using liquid cell EM, you can image biological samples in their native, hydrated environment at resolutions sufficient to glean information about their structural and chemical evolution in real-time.
+Using liquid cell EM, you can image biological samples in their native, hydrated environment at resolutions that allow you understand structural and chemical evolution in real-time.

 Correlative light and electron microscopy of eukaryotic cells in liquid

 Imaging live yeast cells without freezing or plastic embedment

 Imaging crystal lattice of coated gold nanorods in liquid

 Imaging liposomal control vehicles for advanced drug delivery applications

 Improving cancer treatments by directly imaging nanoparticle movement within Gliobastoma cells

 Imaging the degradation of carbon nanotubes within macrophage cells

 Watch dynamic behavior of real samples in situ.

 Electron beam-induced growth of calcite nanoparticles in situ in the presence of AP7, a nacre protein that is found in abalone shellfish.
 The calcite particles were grown in the spatially confined conditions of the in-situ liquid cell in a liquid layer of 500 nm.
 During growth both a stable protein mediated scaffold-type structure, and an unstable crystalline structure which re-dissolved shortly after formation, were observed.
 (JEOL JEM-2200 FS with double Cs correction, operated at 200 KV in STEM mode.
 Movie playback is increased by a factor of 25).
 Courtesy of Andreas Verch and Roland Kroeger.
 For more information on Poseidon Select, go to our website at http://www.protochips.com/products/poseidon.html